Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-88-the-turning-gears.md

 And there were bants, of course.
 Loving bants!
 This was an indignity they’d all suffered repeatedly, so at this point there was no shame and no secrets between anyone.
 The whole team was bored anyway and ready for the spectacle, since the daily training grind was…well, a grind.
 A grind most of the team lived for, admittedly - you had to be a little bit insane and a whole lot meathead to be HEAT, after all - but it was a monotonous grind nonetheless.
 Anything novel was always welcomed and besides: he’d be stepping off the platform to a ready-to-go suit.
 Miracles like *that* didn’t happen every day!

-“Okay.”
+"Okay."
 Doyle’s voice cut through the susurrus to mark the start of ceremonies, of sorts.
-“Gravity set to one gee, subject’s weight…Jesus, you fat fuck.
-You’re big enough to smash a truck!”
+"Gravity set to one gee, subject’s weight…Jesus, you fat fuck.
+You’re big enough to smash a truck!"

-“Huger!”
-He boomed, “and gettin’ huger too!
+"Huger!"
+He boomed, "and gettin’ huger too!
 And I’ve got better eight-pack abs than anyone!
-No fuckin’ fat on me!”
+No fuckin’ fat on me!"

-“Except ‘fer yer ego,” Murray quipped.
+"Except ‘fer yer ego," Murray quipped.

-“Fuck you, I *earned* that fuckin’ ego!
-It can be as fat an’ sassy as it wants!”
+"Fuck you, I *earned* that fuckin’ ego!
+It can be as fat an’ sassy as it wants!"

-“Oh boy,” Costello quipped.
-“I can see today’s gonna be *maximum* Ladforce…”
+"Oh boy," Costello quipped.
+"I can see today’s gonna be *maximum* Ladforce…"

-“You can fuck right off too, sir!
-Respectfully of course.”
+"You can fuck right off too, sir!
+Respectfully of course."

-“Of course,” Costello chuckled, shook his head, and went back to his tablet.
+"Of course," Costello chuckled, shook his head, and went back to his tablet.
 Paperwork.
 Ugh.

-“Right, right…” Doyle snorted.
-“So, first, resting anatomy.
+"Right, right…" Doyle snorted.
+"So, first, resting anatomy.
 Arms out and parallel to the ground, palms up.
 Feet flat on the markers.
-Face forward and stare at the green dot on the wall…”
+Face forward and stare at the green dot on the wall…"

 The usual shit.
 Righteous had to stand still while the lasers measured him.
 He couldn’t move much so, naturally, this was the point where everyone began telling jokes at his expense.

-“Lookit that big pretty fuck, prettying himself up for his new duds!
-I bet Yan can’t wait for their next date…”
+"Lookit that big pretty fuck, prettying himself up for his new duds!
+I bet Yan can’t wait for their next date…"

 Firth couldn’t respond right now, since he had to try and be as neutral as possible…so of course, the floodgates opened. *Everybody* set to work on trying to make him laugh.
 Honestly, Hunter had to give the big guy scary credit for the fact that the most they managed to do in two solid minutes of jokes and teasing was get his jaw to flex and clench.

 Deacon put a stop to it in the end.
-“If y’all keep ruining our measurements, we’re gonna kick you out.
-I know he’s pretty when he laughs—”
+"If y’all keep ruining our measurements, we’re gonna kick you out.
+I know he’s pretty when he laughs—"

 More chuckles from around the ring, and Firth’s face finally tightened in *nearly* a smile.
 But they got the message, shut up and let the techs work.